-COCAINE PRISON begins in Bolivia’s notorious San Sebastian jail, a virtual citadel inside a crumbling colonial house, following the interlinked lives of Mario, a cocaine worker fighting for freedom, Hernan, a drug mule who dreams of being a drug-boss and his younger sister Daisy, who struggles to escape the lure to traffic cocaine.
-In a country where the cocaine trade isn’t ruled by violence, these small fish dispel the ‘gun-toting Narco’ myth and questions the legitimacy of the War on Drugs, that’s seen billions of dollars spent on repressive policies, targeting ‘disposable’ people in cocaine producing countries… Meanwhile banks worldwide launder billions of cocaine dollars every year.
+COCAINE PRISON begins in Bolivia’s notorious San Sebastian prison, a virtual citadel inside a crumbling old colonial house and follows the interlinked lives of Hernan, a drug mule who dreams of being a drug boss, his younger sister, Daisy, who struggles to escape the lure to traffic cocaine and Hernan’s friend, Mario, a cocaine worker fighting for freedom.
+In a country where the cocaine trade isn’t ruled by violence, these three small fish dispel the gun toting Narco myth and put into perspective the drug war and the lives of the ‘disposable’ people.